AdityaK-27/Elevate-Labs/README.md

 ---

+📅 Day 7 Progress
+On the seventh day, I focused on performing a Basic Sales Summary using SQLite and Python.
+The goal was to extract simple but valuable insights such as total quantity sold and total revenue per product by integrating SQL queries within a Python workflow.

+Specifically, I:

+- Created a sample SQLite database `sales_data.db` with a table named `sales`.
+- Inserted multiple product records with fields: product, quantity, and price.
+- Connected to the SQLite database using Python’s built-in `sqlite3` module.
+- Wrote and executed an SQL aggregation query that:
+  - Groups sales data by product
+  - Computes `SUM(quantity)` as total quantity sold
+  - Computes `SUM(quantity * price)` as total revenue
+- Loaded the query results into a Pandas DataFrame for further analysis.
+- Printed the summarized output to visually confirm the aggregation logic.
+- Used Matplotlib to generate a bar chart visualizing revenue per product.
+- Saved the visualization as `sales_chart.png` for documentation and reporting.
+- Wrote a structured `README.md` covering:
+  - Objective and tools used
+  - Dataset structure
+  - SQL query and approach
+  - Output table and chart
+  - Insights and takeaways

+📂 Files created:

+- `sales_summary.ipynb` – Python notebook with SQL + data viz pipeline
+- `sales_chart.png` – Bar chart visualizing revenue per product
+- `README.md` – Comprehensive documentation of Task 7

+📌 This task helped reinforce key skills in:
+- Writing SQL queries within Python scripts
+- Using SQLite as a lightweight embedded database
+- Aggregating and summarizing transactional data
+- Visualizing SQL query results using Matplotlib

+---

 This README will be continuously updated as the internship progresses.
 I’m excited to learn more and tackle more complex challenges ahead!